-&quot;Derivative instruments" represent unrealized gains from BPA's derivative portfolio, which includes physical power purchase and sale transactions.

-&quot;Spectrum Relocation Fund" was created to reimburse certain federal agencies such as BPA for the costs of replacing radio communication equipment displaced as a result of radio band frequencies no longer available to the affected federal agencies.
-These amounts previously received from the U.S. Treasury are held in the Bonneville Fund for the sole purpose of constructing replacement assets.
+- "Derivative instruments" represent unrealized gains from BPA's derivative portfolio, which includes physical power purchase and sale transactions. - "Funding agreements" represent deferred costs associated with BPA's contractual obligations to determine the feasibility of certain joint transmission projects. - "Spectrum Relocation Fund" was created to reimburse certain federal agencies such as BPA for the costs of replacing radio communication equipment displaced as a result of radio band frequencies no longer available to the affected federal agencies.
+These amounts previously received from the U.S. Treasury are held as restricted cash in the Bonneville Fund for the sole purpose of constructing replacement assets.
+These amounts are the only restricted cash reported on the Combined Statements of Cash Flows.